Visa and finances

 The most common visas for working in Australia are sponsored visas including the Temporary Work (Skilled) visa (subclass 457) and the Employer Nomination Scheme visa (subclass 186).
 These are sometimes referred to as temporary residency and permanent residency.

 The Temporary Work (Skilled) visa (subclass 457) requires you to have the skills to fill the position nominated by the sponsoring business.
 This visa allows an individual to work in Australia with their approved sponsor for up to four years.
-This visa may be used for staff offered fixed-term positions at Deakin, but the position must be one of the eligible occupations on the consolidated sponsored occupations list.
+This visa may be used for staff offered fixed-term positions at Deakin, but the position must be one of the eligible occupations on the list of eligible skilled occupations.

 People employed on a temporary visa should be aware they may not be eligible for some government benefits, such as health and childcare rebates.
 You should ensure you have adequate healthcare cover, and are familiar with the costs of child care in Australia.